cthompson165/pyAirplane/README.md

 If you have a flight-stick plugged in the simulation will try to use that.
 Note that the airplane will always explode if you try to land.
 This would be a fun upgrade if anyone wants to take it on.

+The airplane example implements the same debug keys as the kite example.

 ## Disclaimers
 I wrote this for fun and don't guarantee the accuracy of any of it.
 I got a lot of the information